Kiwmann/DQML/README.md

 ### The data and the code from the paper
 ### https://doi.org/10.48550/arXiv.2408.16327

-Run Demo.ipynb for DQML simulation.
+Run Demo.ipynb for DQML simulation and Effective dimension estimation.

 DatafromPaper.zip consists of the data in the paper.